sindresorhus/notifier-for-github/readme.md

 If you want to receive desktop notifications, you can enable them on extension options page.
 You will then be asked for the notifications permission.

 ## Desktop notifications

-Notifications look like simple cards with optional image and some text content in them.

 ![](screenshot-notification.png)

-You can opt-in to receive notifications to be better informed about things that are important to you.

-Notifier for GitHub checks for new notifications every minute, and if it will display notification that arrived after the last check if there are any.

-Clicking on notification opens GitHub URL of the notification subject.
+You can opt-in to receive desktop notifications for new notifications on GitHub.
+The extension checks for new notifications every minute, and displays notifications that arrived after the last check if there are any.
+Clicking on the notification opens it on GitHub.

 ## Related